The Mechanic (2011 film): Plot

-After killing Vaughn, they are discovered by the guards, so they shoot their way out then fly home separately.
-At the airport, Bishop finds a hitman who was supposed to be killed in the mission that Harry allegedly sold out.
-The hitman reveals Dean engineered the failed mission to cover up his own shady dealings.
-Bishop realizes Dean framed Harry and that Bishop had been tricked into killing him.
+They are discovered by the guards, shoot their way out, and fly home separately to avoid suspicion.
+At the airport, Bishop catches sight of a hitman who was supposedly killed in the South Africa mission that Harry sold out.
+The hitman reveals that Dean engineered the failed mission to cover up his own shady dealings.
+Bishop realizes Dean framed Harry and tricked Bishop into killing him.

-After dispatching Dean's henchmen who ambush him, Bishop learns Steve has also been ambushed at the safehouse.
-Steve kills his attackers, finds his father's gun and realizes Bishop killed him.
-Bishop and Steve ambush and kill Dean.
-When they stop for gas, Steve blows up the truck with Bishop seemingly still inside.
+Angry at being tricked, Bishop takes down the team Dean sends to kill him and helps Steve when Steve is also ambushed.
+Steve finds his father's gun in Bishop's belongings, and realizes that Bishop killed him.
+Bishop and Steve kill Dean together.
+Bishop plans to disappear with a new identity now that his employer is dead.
+When they stop for gas, Steve, in revenge, blows up the truck with Bishop still inside.

-Steve returns to Bishop's and does two things Bishop told him not to: He plays a record on the turntable and takes Bishop's 1966 Jaguar E-Type.
-As he drives away, Steve sees a note on the passenger seat; it reads: "Steve, if you're reading this, then you're dead."
-Presumably realizing the car is rigged with a bomb, Steve gives one last laugh before the car explodes, killing him.
-Another explosion (Bishop rigged the turntable, knowing Steve would use it) destroys the safehouse.
-In an earlier conversation in the truck Bishop saw Steve carrying his father's gun, revealing Steve knew Bishop killed Harry.
+Steve returns to Bishop's home and does two things Bishop told him not to: plays a record on the turntable and steals Bishop's 1966 Jaguar E-Type.
+As he drives, Steve finds a note on the passenger seat; it reads: "Steve, if you're reading this, then you're dead."
+The car then explodes, killing him.
+Another explosion from the rigged turntable destroys the house.
+Bishop had seen Steve carrying his father's gun, and knew beforehand that Steve would betray him.

 Security footage at the gas station reveals that Bishop had escaped from the truck before the explosion.
 He gets into a spare truck and drives away.